-The Pathway to Become a Teacher Scholarship provides employees of the Alpine School District the opportunity to further their education at WGU and helps cover some of the costs of tuition to become a teacher.
-Starting on August 1st, 2021, WGU will fund Alpine School District with scholarships for up to 10 people to be used exclusively to continue on their path to becoming a teacher in an approved bachelor's or master's degree program.
-See below for eligibility requirements and more information about this scholarship.
+The Pathway to Become a Teacher Scholarship offers Utah School District employees the opportunity to further their education at WGU and helps cover some of the costs of tuition to become a teacher.

 Scholarship valued up to:

 This scholarship will be credited to your account at the rate of $1,250 per six-month term, renewable for up to four terms for bachelor's degree programs and $2,500 per six-month term, renewable for up to two terms for master's degree programs.

 Interested in this scholarship?
 The first step is to apply for admission.

 Before you can apply for this scholarship, you must first apply for admission.